jlinoff/pam/README.md

 <img src="www/help/pam-ice-cream-sundae-open.png" width="400" alt="ice-cream-sundae-example">

-There a lots of other features like customized records fields and preferences as well as techniques for securely sharing records and embedding images that are described in the documentation below.
+There a lots of other features like searching/filtering, memorable password generation, customized records fields and preferences as well as techniques for securely sharing records and embedding images that are described in the documentation below.

 Please note that this is not the first tool I have written to manage passwords but it is meant to be the last.
 If you are interested in